MuniraKhaled/DevBuddy/README.md

 ### The Site Map
 <img width="500" hight="500" alt="the sit map for the DevBuddy website" src="https://user-images.githubusercontent.com/80950031/209173070-f74e7809-ff73-48e9-b216-081e69ef95d2.png">

+### T

 ## Why?
-The most important question to answer. this project was meant for my object-oriented programming class.
-The main objective is to apply all OOP concepts which are: encapsulation, inheritance, polymorphism, interface, exception handling and Collections.
-In which we applied thoroughly.
+This project is meant for our Internet Applications class.
+The main objective is to To build a website FRONT-ENDED with CSS, HTML, and JavaScript.

 ## When?
-30/3/2021 until 16/4/2021
+13/9/2022 until 2/11/2022

 ## Who?
 **Authors**